-The chemicals in the food and medication that we consume are causing higher levels of discolouration and premature decay, but with the help of a good set of veneers, you can cut out the struggle to keep your teeth both stain-free and in perfect shape.
+The chemicals in the food and medication that we consume are causing higher levels of discoloration and premature decay, but with the help of a good set of veneers, you can cut out the struggle to keep your teeth both stain-free and in perfect shape.
 It removes the need to constantly have your teeth bleached and at half the cost of replacing each individual tooth with a permanent cap and screw.
 There are two different types of veneers known as composite or dental porcelain as seen here.
-Composite veneers have a life span of 4 years and can be used strictly for aesthetic imperfections where porcelain veneers are indirectly fabricated to completely restore full loss and replacement of both shape and colour for a longer period.
-They are fitted onto your own teeth in a more aesthetically pleasing shape, depending on the initial condition of your teeth and will ensure that any discolouration becomes a thing of the past.
+Composite veneers have a life span of 4 years and can be used strictly for aesthetic imperfections where porcelain veneers are indirectly fabricated to completely restore full loss and replacement of both shape and color for a longer period.
+They are fitted onto your own teeth in a more aesthetically pleasing shape, depending on the initial condition of your teeth and will ensure that any discoloration becomes a thing of the past.

 One of the more essential benefits of having veneers done is the amount of work and strain it takes away from having your teeth bleached.
 Bleaching can cause irreversible damage to your teeth by permanently breaking down the enamel and causing premature tooth decay.
-Teeth can reject the bleaching agents later discolouring even more because of enamel loss.
+Teeth can reject the bleaching agents later discoloring even more because of enamel loss.
 Veneers immediately remove the need to bleach the teeth and also prevent plaque build-up from destroying the teeth.
 Gums can also be left sensitive after a bleaching session which can also lead to irritation and infection, but investing in veneers can remove that concern.

 Could veneers be the answer for dentistry in the future?